Northern Domino (eA)

 But it can for sure take some practice to recognize it.

-Domino modifies whatever base pattern a particular dog can express depending on his K locus and A locus.
-The particular domino phenotype depends on what a dog would have if it wasn’t domino.
+Domino modifies whatever base pattern a particular dog can express, depending on its K locus and A locus.
+The particular domino phenotype depends on what a dog would be if it wasn’t domino.

 Northern Domino Coat Color agouti domino